malandrakisgeo/mnemosyne/README.md

 Mnemosyne currently works with Spring, but more integrations are coming.

 ## Basic idea
-The basic idea is that, when multiple Java Methods returning the same object type are cached, it should be possible to update their caches at once.
+The basic idea is that, when multiple Java Methods returning the same object type are cached, it should be possible to update all their caches at once.
 One can assign a unique ID to a cached object, and that ID can then be used for simultaneous updates of multiple caches.

 The objects may be returned from a cache as they are, or as collection elements.
 Some caches may be subject to conditional updates.